Exchange-Traded Funds (ETFs)

 ETF tax treatment is often very confusing, but we can help.

-Like mutual fund RICs, securities ETFs pass through their underlying ordinary and qualifying dividends to investors.
-Selling a securities ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.
+Securities ETFs are registered investment companies (RICs).
+Selling a Securities ETF is deemed a sale of a security, calling for short-term and long-term capital gains tax treatment.

 Options on ETFs